-The OPTIMOD 5500i - Competitive OPTIMOD sound in a compact package at the most affordable price ever
+The OPTIMOD 5500i - Competitive OPTIMOD audio processing in a compact package at the most affordable price ever

-OPTIMOD 5500i puts competitive five- and two-band OPTIMOD processing into a single rack unit package and brings it to you at the most affordable price ever.
+OPTIMOD 5500i puts competitive five- and two-band OPTIMOD audio processing into a single rack unit and brings it to you at the most affordable price ever.
 Quality sound is what 5500i is all about - sound that attracts audiences by providing a polished, professional presentation regardless of format and source material.
-Exceptional versatility allows you to adjust the processor’s audio texture to brand your audio, knowing that the resulting signature sound will remain consistent, cut-to-cut and source-to-source.
-Branding builds businesses and no other processors have the consistency to brand your sound like OPTIMODs.

 Versatility doesn't stop with sound.

 This versatility makes the 5500i a superb choice for any format.
-Its five-band processing is ideal for any pop music format (even the most competitive and aggressive CHR), while phase-linear two-band processing yields ultra-transparent sound for classical, classic jazz, and fine arts formats.
-Regardless of your choice, 5500i’s optimized technology ensures unusually high average modulation and coverage for a given level of subjective quality.
+Its five-band processing is ideal for any pop music format, while phase-linear two-band processing yields ultra-transparent sound for classical, classic jazz, and fine arts formats.

 Unlike many lesser processors, the 5500i handles speech particularly well - it’s always clean, even when you process for loudness.
 If you’re concerned about latency because you need to feed live talent headphones off air, be assured that the 5500i’s ultra-low-latency (5 ms delay) processing will keep the most finicky talent happy.
 Or use optimum latency (15 ms delay) processing for the most competitive sound with delay that’s still low enough to satisfy most any talent.